-The King James Version Was Not a New Translation
+The King James Version Was Not

 The title page of the 1611 King James Version Bible says, “Newly Translated out of the Originall tongues: & with the former Translations diligently compared and revised.”
 However, the King James Version was not really a new translation.

 The KJV translation committees were instructed to follow the Bishops’ Bible as much as possible.
 The Bishops’ Bible (1568) followed the translation of the Great Bible (1539), which was a revision of Matthew’s Bible (1537), which was a revision of the Coverdale Bible (1535) that included Tyndale’s translation.
 Therefore, much of the 1611 King James Version actually originated with William Tyndale nearly 100 years earlier.